sanger-pathogens/Artemis/README.md

 BamView is a standalone BAM/CRAM file viewer.

-For further information, please see the [Artemis GitHub page](http://sanger-pathogens.github.io/Artemis/)
+For further information and details on how to download the Artemis software, please see the [Artemis GitHub page](http://sanger-pathogens.github.io/Artemis/)

 ## Prerequisites